PrestaShop/prestashop.github.io/news/_posts/releases/2020-04-17-prestashop-1-7-7-0-beta-release.md

 ![Prestashop 1.7.7.0 BETA Release](/assets/images/2020/04/1.7.7_beta_banner.jpg)

 After more than one year in the making, we are really thrilled to announce that we are releasing the 1.7.7.0 beta.
-This version is even bigger than the 1.7.6.0 with XX merged pull requests, against XX for the 1.7.6.0, and we are still a month away from the final version.
+This version is even bigger than the 1.7.6.0 with 957 merged pull requests, against 600 for the 1.7.6.0, and we are still a month away from the final version.

 This huge work has been possible thanks to the engagement of our great community, with more than 110 external contributors participating in the development of this version, fixing bugs, adding improvement to existing features or even developing new features for our merchants !
 In this version we covered essential topics such as order management.
 By the way, you will enjoy more efficiency in daily tasks with the [full redesign and new features of order pages]().
 And also more stability with the upgraded compatibility to PHP 7.3 and more flexibility with new hooks.